 The TICK stack, on the other hand, can be thought of as metric-based monitoring.
 The difference between a metric and a log is that a log is simply a string of messages, while a metric is a numerical value.
 Telegraf itself is specialized in collecting metrics, and its data repository, InfluxDB, is built as a database for storing time series data.

-When we talk about the TICK stack, we are talking about a stack consisting of Telegraf, InfluxDB, Chronograf, and Kapacitor, but it is rare to use Chronograf for visualization.
-In fact, Grafana has more features as a visualization tool than Chronograf and is better at integrating with other data sources, so the TIG (Telegraf - InfluxDB - Grafana) stack seems to be more popular.
-But the problem is that Grafana is more familiar with Prometheus than the TICK stack, and Prometheus is more popular in container-based ecosystems these days, and both are written in Go.
-In fact, it seems like most container ecosystems are using Go these days.
-It feels like it’s becoming the de facto language of the container area.
+When we talk about the TICK stack, we mean a stack made up of Telegraf, InfluxDB, Chronograf, and Kapacitor, but Chronograf is rarely used for visualization in practice.
+In fact, Grafana offers more as a visualization tool and integrates better with other data sources, so the TIG (Telegraf - InfluxDB - Grafana) stack seems more common.
+The problem is that Grafana works better with Prometheus than with the TICK stack, and in today’s container-based ecosystem Prometheus is more popular anyway.
+Both are written in Go.
+Honestly, in the container world these days, eight out of ten tools seem to be written in Go.
+It feels like Go is becoming the de facto language of that ecosystem.

-Anyway, to clarify, Telegraf is a metrics collection agent, as mentioned before.
-But there’s always one more word when describing Telegraf.
-It’s “plugin-based”.
-Telegraf can collect different kinds of metrics through different plugins.
-And you don’t have to put the collected metrics into InfluxDB, you can also put them into other kinds of data stores through different output plugins.
+Anyway, to cut a long story short, Telegraf is, as I said, a metrics collection agent.
+But there’s always one more qualifier attached to Telegraf: it’s “plugin-based.”
+Telegraf can collect many different kinds of metrics through many different plugins.
+And you’re not limited to sending those collected metrics to InfluxDB.
+Through other output plugins, you can send them to entirely different kinds of data stores as well.

 Telegraf